 I’m drooling over this stack of peanut brittle; I can’t wait to make another batch.

 I love the holidays because of all the yummy treats made.
-But my favorite part is making traditional treats for my family and friends that I grew up on.
+But my favorite part is making traditional treats for my family and friends, whom I grew up with.

 Grandma’s Peanut Brittle